What determines newsworthiness?

 - Timeliness: stories grow old quickly.
 News is like a baked good; it must be fresh.

 - Impact or consequence: why does this matter?
-Will this information change lives?
+How will this information change lives?
 Does it pass the “so what?” test?

 - Novelty or rarity: what is unusual?
 Consider the difference between “dog bites man” vs. “man bites dog.”